dpelissiry/ClimbQuest/IDEAS.md

 Working on:

-popular searches
+popular searches | COMPLETED
-Architecture View
+Map feature - COMPLETED

 Future:
-Map feature
+Model that determines tags/flags based on climb description Design new climb card to condense information and add better design